mszegedy/plea/story/ch-6.md

 The last thing Vasilisa wanted to do right now was cold-call a god, but there was nothing else left to do but what she came for.
 She shut her eyes tight in a grimace, regretting how much it hurt, and began to beat her drum.
 Her words were barely more than a whisper.
 The spirit, momentarily stymied by the drum's sound, listened.

-<p style="font-variant: small-caps">"Moon-Mother, please, i-it's me, Vasilisa.
+<p class="magic">"Moon-Mother, please, i-it's me, Vasilisa.
 I'm a friend of Alexey's.
 I came here to help his friend Artemis, but I screwed up real, real bad.
 I totally fucked it up, I'm so sorry.
 I released this disease spirit, and, I think it's trying to give me a heart attack, or something… can you please help me?
 I totally don't deserve it, but like, I really wanted to help, I was just really bad at it.
 I dunno, could you maybe like, help me bind it again?
 I'm sorry, it's a lot to ask and I don't have any reindeer to sacrifice to you, but I promise I'll… uh… I'll ask Alexey for help with the sacrifice part, okay?
 I just need to live through this.
 Sorry again."</p>

 It was then that she noticed that, in the hand that she was holding the drum, she was also holding a white styrofoam cup full of hot tea.
 Vasilisa hadn't had the occasion to handle styrofoam much in her life, and nearly dropped it out of surprise.
 Had she absentmindedly made herself tea at Shchavel House and brought it here, all the while failing to either drink from or spill it?
 Such feats were improbable, but not beyond her.
 Or was it a gift from…?